webdevjeffus/drop-in-css/docs/tutorial.md

 The rules in the Design Styles section determine the look of the app.
 It is here that we specify the fonts and the colors for the site.
 These are the _only_ CSS rules that are changed to create a new **drop-in** theme; they are collected here, rather than being split up among the Header, Main and Footer Styles sections, to make it more convenient and manageable to change the appearance of the app.
 If you are tinkering with the styles in **drop-in.css**, and you want to change a font or a color, you _must_ make those changes inside the Design Styles section, or subsequent users won't be able to find them.

 #### Fonts
+These two rules in the Fonts sub-section are the _only_ rules in the **drop-in.css** stylesheet that declare fonts.
+If you need to make additional font declarations, we recommend that you do that with class-selected rules in your **application.css** file.

 ```css
 /* DESIGN STYLES *************************************************************/